asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 While I see benefits to formal mentoring programs and the relationship between a manager and her direct reports, neither of these are a replacement for the mentoring that happens on teams who pair program.
 Mentoring that occurs as a result of pair programming happens every day in the code, providing real-time feedback on decisions.
 Pairing sessions are continuous, multi-hour conversations about the code, design decisions, design trade-offs, problem solving, etc.

-It is no coincidence that I achieved my greatest growth during my time on an XP team and greatly improved my coaching skills as well.
+It is no coincidence that I achieved my greatest growth during my time on an XP team and greatly improved my coaching skills as a result.
 On teams who pair program, every team member becomes a coach and mentor.

 > Always strive to be mentoring and mentored.
 > &mdash; _[David Bernstein](https://twitter.com/ToBeAgile), Beyond Legacy Code_